MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_02b_Configure just-in-time (JIT) VM access in Defender for Cloud.md

 ![image](https://github.com/MicrosoftLearning/Secure-Azure-services-and-workloads-with-Microsoft-Cloud-Security-Benchmark/assets/91347931/005a4a49-69ae-416e-abb8-3f2433823c03)

-> Results: You have explored various methods on how to enable JIT on your VMs and how to request access to VMs that have JIT enabled in Microsoft Defender for Cloud.
+> **Results**: You have explored various methods on how to enable JIT on your VMs and how to request access to VMs that have JIT enabled in Microsoft Defender for Cloud.